olets/intermediate-git/docs/helping-git-overcome-blocks.md

     ::: danger PAUSE
     It's a good habit to read the rebase output.
 Git's output is generally clear and helpful.
 In this case the error output includes "hints" for what to do next.

-    But don't do it!
-First we figure out what happened.
+    This time read it but don't yet do what it says to do!
+First we'll look into what happened.
     :::

     ::::: details Toggle to reveal my solutions